 Method 6 – Restore SoftwareDistribution Package

-- Once the Command Prompt window, type these commands and press Enter after each command:
+- Once the Command Prompt window is open, type these commands and press Enter after each command:

 Reboot your computer and then check if the issue is fixed.

 Experiencing Windows 10 Stuck On Restarting Error can easily be frustrating.
 Thankfully, the fixes mentioned above are reliable solutions to this issue.

 How to run system maintenance troubleshooter?

 If you’re experiencing issues with your computer, running the system maintenance troubleshooter is a good idea.
 This will help identify any problems and provide troubleshooting steps to fix them.

 Go to Start > Control Panel > System and Maintenance.

 Under “Check for performance issues,” click Check now.